-The Vanta and Drata connectors are shipped, opt-in, and covered by an extensive test suite.
-Live validation against production Vanta and Drata tenants is in progress as partner onboarding proceeds — until it completes, treat production use as early-access and validate against your own tenant first.
+The Vanta, Drata, and Secureframe connectors are shipped, opt-in, and covered by an extensive test suite.
+Live validation against production Vanta, Drata, and Secureframe tenants is in progress as partner onboarding proceeds — until it completes, treat production use as early-access and validate against your own tenant first.
 This is a single-workspace, operator-configured connector: it pushes to the one workspace whose token you provide.
 It is not a managed sync across many tenants, and there is no partner-hosted pipeline behind it.
-Secureframe is on the roadmap.
+Secureframe's API shape is published-assumed pending live-tenant validation.
 We'd rather tell you exactly where the connector is than oversell it.

 01What the connector does